peabnuts123/our-text-adventure/README.md

   - [x] ~~Persist state when navigating around the site~~
   - [x] ~~Clicking on fake radio button does not work~~
   - [x] ~~Click on terminal to focus command-input~~
-  - [ ] BUG: Clicking "Home" while on Home wipes out URL state
-  - [ ] line-wrap on various inputs
-    - ~~prompt~~
-    - path form: command
-    - path form: items taken
-    - path form: items given
-    - path form: items required
   - [x] ~~Up to go through command history~~
   - [x] ~~Remove stupid crap from create-path copy~~
-  - [ ] Gracefully handle uncaught errors in the frontend
-  - [ ] Store some stuff globally for production debugging (e.g. `window.ota.config`)
-  - [ ] Update Insomnia.json
-    - Add Command handler
-    - Add new exceptions for add-path
   - [x] ~~Mobile nav~~
-  - [ ] Make a utility for wrapping words or something
-  - [ ] Remove path params from test handler and make it more "debug"-y or something
-  - [ ] (API) Upgrade to v3 AWS SDK (and only included as-needed)
-  - [ ] Document each component
-  - [ ] Document that you need an AWS CLI profile named `our-text-adventure` for deployments
-  - [ ] Feedback command

   - [x] ~~Make the terminal write text and then prompt you~~
   - [x] ~~Implement slash commands e.g. `/path`~~
   - [x] ~~`/path` command opens form for creating pathway~~